-He Knows the Plans He Has For Us (pt.3 conclusion)
+He Knows the Plans He Has For Us—Dream Fulfillment

 The First Example of Dream Fulfillment

-In the conclusion of this series I would like to look at our first example in scripture, of dream fulfillment and how that gets walked out.
-It begins in Genesis Chapter one Where God has a vision and a purpose for, seemingly, purposeless places and things.
-His execution of these plans was very deliberate and intentional as it should be with us.
+The first example of dream fulfillment in Scripture, and how that gets walked out, begins in Genesis chapter one.
+God has a vision and a purpose for, seemingly, purposeless places and things.
+His execution of these plans was very deliberate and intentional, as it should be with us.

-The above verse tells us, according to this definition, God, as our example, enacted His purpose and plan for creation by the deliberate carrying out, and acting upon, His intentions and what He did, brought Him delight and pleasure, as will, also, the walking out of our divine will of our Father in Heaven.
+The above verse tells us that, according to this definition, God, as our example, enacted His purpose and plan for creation by deliberate carrying out, and acting upon, His intentions.
+What He did, brought Him delight and pleasure, as will be with us also as we walk out the divine will of our Father in Heaven.

 - What do we wish for in the sense of life mission?